Follow me on Twitter!

 - Joseph Campbell

-Van Wilder from the movie with the same name said: “You shouldn’t take life too seriously.
+Van Wilder from the movie of the same name said: “You shouldn’t take life too seriously.
 You’ll never get out alive.”
 No matter how difficult the circumstances, resolve to keep the fun and enjoyment in your life.
 Make a point to take a “mini-vacation” everyday; be it walking in the park, exercising, hugging a loved one, or taking a nice, hot bath.
 The more challenging and stressful life is, the more important it is to take good care of yourself so you can relax your body, ease your mind, and rejuvenate your spirit.
 After recharging your batteries, you may see the same situation in a different, more positive light.

 There are many paths to opportunity, success, and happiness.
 We can begin by asking ourselves what true success and happiness means and looks like to us, and let our answers show the way.
 When one path seems to be at a dead end, look another way and see what new openings may be waiting just around the corner.
 Options can come from consulting the aforementioned board of advisors, thinking outside the box, daring to dream, doing something different, or simply letting go of a habit or condition that has clearly outlived its usefulness.
 We’re never stuck unless we have blinders on.
 Keep your options open.